VoteAppBlockchain/voting-app-backend/README.md

 # voting-app-backend

-Voting application's backend source code.
+This repo contains the voting application's backend source code.
+The backend was written in Node.Js.
+To see mobile code, you can look [here](https://github.com/VoteAppBlockchain/voting_app_mobile).

 ## Run